-- A. Receiving a grade of (F) or below 70% in a remediated course. - B. Receiving a grade of (F) or below 70% in four courses, regardless of successful remediation of any courses. - C. Unsatisfactory professional or personal behavior in any of the following areas: - 1.
-Attendance; - 2.
+- A. Receiving a grade of (F), in a remediated course. - B. Receiving two failures in one semester. - C. Unsatisfactory professional and personal behavior, including but not limited to the following: - 1.
+Attendance: - 2.
 Cooperation with instructors; - 3.
-Interaction with fellow students, associates or LECOM or clinical site personnel; - 4.
-Approach to and interaction with patients; - 5.
-Personal appearance not in compliance with the LECOM dress code. - D. Failure to demonstrate continued academic and professional growth and achievement. - E. Conviction of a felony or a crime involving moral turpitude.
+Interaction with fellow students, staff or faculty; - 4.
+Approach to and interactions with others during an executive interview; - 5.
+Personal appearance not in compliance with the LECOM dress code; or - 6.
+Failing to report any alcohol or drug related arrest or citation; or any other arrests/citations for violation of federal, state or local laws (not including minor traffic offences) within two business days of the occurrence. - D. Failure to demonstrate continued academic and professional growth and achievement. - E. Conviction of a felony or a crime involving moral turpitude.